 While on the course and for one month after you will receive complementary membership with LFA networking Filmmaker's Club.

 Want to advance your skills even further?
-Storyboard, develop, shoot and edit your very own short documentary on our 4 week Documentary Certificate course.
-Want to devote more time to factual filmmaking?
-Spend a further 6 months developing your skills on our intensive Documentary Diploma.
+Storyboard, develop, shoot and edit your very own short documentary on our 6-week Documentary Certificate course.
+Want a tailored training?
+Please take a look at our Bespoke Training programmes.

 To book your place on this course please: